gnorton-missioncloud/technical_training_docs/mermaid/README.md

 #### Organization Example

 Let's now take a quick look at how we can capture organizational logic in a diagram.
-For this example we will look at escilation points in Elevate.
-We have links to subgrpahs, nested subgraphs and stand alone nodes.
+For this example we will look at escalation points in Elevate.
+We have links to subgraphs, nested subgraphs and stand alone nodes.
 Also note the bottom to top order and the ability to declare a direction in a subgraph as is shown in the `internship`.
 We also see a title added to this diagram, titles must be the first element in a diagram.